Calculating... until our next FREE Code-Along Session. Secure your spot now

 Five’s Database Design Tools: The Table Wizard

-When creating a new database, we often resort to pen and paper to map out our tables, fields, and relationships.
+When creating a new database, we often start by mapping out our tables, fields, and relationships in pen and paper.
 Which table should store what data?
-What are the data types of each field in the table?
+What is each field’s data type?
 Are we dealing with strings, floats, integers or booleans?
 What relationships do I need to create?
 What about junction tables?

 Let’s learn how to use the Table Wizard in this blog post.